Why Dermatology Sees Transformation in Practice Consolidation

 Attracting External Investors

 Remember that some of the factors that attract PEFs to dermatology are the high patient demand, the high rates of cutaneous cancers, our aging population, the shortage of dermatologists, and expanded insurance coverage.

 Most private equity investors typically want to exit the investment in three to seven years and transfer the entity to another private or public investor at a higher multiple.
-Thus, dermatologists may experience a variety of different owners with different values over that period that aren’t always the same as the dermatologist’s own values.
-This can result in the diminished autonomy for practicing physicians.
+Thus, dermatologists may experience a variety of different owners with different values over that period that aren’t always the same as the dermatologist’s values.
+This can result in diminished autonomy for practicing physicians.

 Many Steps to Sell a Medical Practice

 Dermatologists should be aware of this rapidly evolving practice environment.
 The consolidation and commoditization of dermatology practices are altering the specialty and the choices of practice venues for future dermatologists.

 As physician practices are acquired, the issue of what a practice is worth is a significant question.
 Each situation is unique, and you should understand the facts and circumstances of any specific medical practice and the post-transaction compensation structure to provide an accurate estimate of the FMV of that medical practice.
 Speak with medical practice sales consultant Andrew Rogerson in Sacramento to get more information about the business climate and valuation concerns in your community.